WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 ### **Nutrition and Decision-making:**
 Foraging decisions often aim at balancing the intake of different nutrients rather than maximising the gain in energy.
 Nutritional deficits may bias or shape decision-making.
 The nutrient space is an N-dimensional space, which is spanned by N axes each of which represents one nutrient required in the diet.
 The performance of the animal or social insects can then be evaluated by plotting the deficits in proteins and in carbohydrates on the axes of a two-dimensional Cartesian coordinate plane. (p.31)

 Fulfil an ongoing decision task by selecting repeatedly among two alternatives, to bring their internal state as close as possible to their target intake.
-This behaviour can be tracked in nutrient space.
+This behavior can be tracked in nutrient space.
 Deficits in one or more nutrients drive the motivations for deciding for or against an action that reduces a deficit.
-Being central to all social groups, nutritional interactions may have contributed to the evolution of social behaviour. (p.32)
+Being central to all social groups, nutritional interactions may have contributed to the evolution of social behavior. (p.32)

-### **Robots and Collective Behaviour:** (p.32)
+### **Robots and Collective Behavior:** (p.32)
 Swarm robotics, where a large number of autonomous robots coordinate with each other to perform a common task.
 Each individual gathers and exchanges information with the environment and peers in a local range.
-Look at natural processes that display the desired behaviour and adapt such processes to implement multirobot systems.
-In collective behaviour, the process dynamics are principally determined by how information is acquired, processed and transferred between individuals.
+Look at natural processes that display the desired behavior and adapt such processes to implement multirobot systems.
+In collective behavior, the process dynamics are principally determined by how information is acquired, processed and transferred between individuals.

 Working with a physical device imposes constraints that force the designer to consider the limited capabilities of each individual (in terms of sensors and actuators), the effect of noise, and the mechanistic process of information transfer.
 As a result, a robot implementation reduces the possibility of oversimplifying the model and can provide insights into biological mechanisms.

 # 5. A Design Pattern for Decentralised Decision-making
 **IMPORTANT**
 Design patterns provide formal guidelines to deal with recurring problems in a specific field.
-For distributed systems, design patterns prescribe the individual-level microscopic behaviour required to obtain desired system-level macroscopic properties.
-In this paper, we propose a design pattern for decentralised decision-making based on the nest-site selection behaviour of honeybee swarms. (p.2)
+For distributed systems, design patterns prescribe the individual-level microscopic behavior required to obtain desired system-level macroscopic properties.
+In this paper, we propose a design pattern for decentralised decision-making based on the nest-site selection behavior of honeybee swarms. (p.2)

 ### **Cross inhibition:**
 A best-of-n decision problem, that is, the choice of the best option among `n` different alternatives.
 Each option `i` is characterised by a quality `v_i`.
 We have a population `A` of `N` agents where each agent `a_g` is either committed to one of the available options `i` and belongs to the sub-population `A_i` of `N_i` agents and thus fraction `W_i = N_i/N` of the entire population, or is uncommitted and belongs to sub-population `U` with `N_U` agents and thus fraction `W_U = N_U/N` of the entire population.
 Agents can obtain a noisy estimate `^v_i` of the quality associated to option `i`.
 At the macroscopic level, a decision is taken as soon as the entire population, or a large fraction `W_q` (quorum) is committed to a single option.
 A macroscopic model that accounts for the system meanfield dynamics, and that describes the decision process at the population level.
-A microscopic model in the form of a probabilistic finite state machine (PFSM) to describe the behaviour of the individual agent that changes its commitment state in response to probabilistic events. (p.2)
+A microscopic model in the form of a probabilistic finite state machine (PFSM) to describe the behavior of the individual agent that changes its commitment state in response to probabilistic events. (p.2)

 ### **Macroscopic model:**
 We can identify at least 4 processes: